vpsfreecz/haveapi/README.md

 - Auto-generated online HTML documentation
 - Generic interface for clients - one client can be used to access all APIs using this framework
-- Ruby, PHP and JavaScript clients already available
+- Ruby (with CLI), PHP and JavaScript (with web administration) clients already available
 - A change in the API is immediately reflected in all clients
 - Supports API versioning
 - ORM integration